Domjon24/Missing-Lyric-Quiz-Helper/README.md

 # Missing-Lyric-Quiz-Helper

-<div class="entry-content clearfix"><p>Today we&#8217;ve released v2.0 of our Missing Word Quiz Tool, and below you will find some tips and images to help you get started in finding and working with a few of the new features.
+<div class="entry-content clearfix"><p>Today I&#8217;ve released v1.0 of my Missing Word Quiz Tool, and below you will find some tips and images to help you get started in finding and working with a few of the new features.
 This tool is designed to help you find specific words in song lyrics to make missing word quizzes easier to create.</p>
 <p>&nbsp;</p>
 <p><strong><h3>Pasting Lyrics</h3></strong></p>
 <p>If you already have the song lyrics you want, you can just paste them here in the lyric box</p>